tatpongkatanyukul/Autolab/dev/readme.md

   * a custom external policy: ```extCustomJsonTE1.py```
     * This is customized to LCA2021 FE0 for Thai and English Integrity Declaration
     * It reads json, gets both Thai and English texts, compares Thai text against reference, then check the English one.
-If both are fine, show the dynamic message.
+It adds both Thai and English scores together, show the dynamic message on condition.
+(It is flexible so that I can choose either to have them both correct (i.e., condition: ["gt", 1]) or to have one of them correct (i.e., condition: ["gt", 0]).
   * fix handling ```-verified```, so that both ```runtest_tool.run_grader``` and ```runtest_tool.json_grader``` can do personal code verification.
     * codebook: ```codebook.csv```
     * student's code